clan-lol/clan-homepage/content/docs/overview/index.md

 ### NixOS as the Operating System

-* Motivation: Maintaining and configuring a decentralized system like "Hi, Boss" with heterogeneous services on heterogeneous platforms is a challenging task.
+* Motivation: Maintaining and configuring a decentralized system like cLan with heterogeneous services on heterogeneous platforms is a challenging task.
 In professional setups this is usually solved by the use of configuration management.
 These systems require years of experience and are therefore not approchable by normal users.
 The solution so far to this problem is to provide instead appliances that are massivly locked in functionality or platforms they support.
 * To overcome these limitations, we propose NixOS.
 * NixOS is an operating system that uses a single declarative and consistent configuration to describe the whole system using its own programming language called Nix
 * While Nix is not necessarily more user-friendly, we believe it's still the best fit to be configured through graphical user interface for the following reasons: The underlying data structures is simple enough to be generated from a user interface / assistant.
 Because it's declarative unlike other many configuration management systems, different modules can be composed and applied in any order.